Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

 }
 ```
 <a name="ndef_record"></a>
-## Creating NDEF Records and Messages
+## Create NDEF records and messages

-To create an NDEF record and attach it to an NDEF message:
+To create an NDEF record and attach it to an NDEF message, follow these steps:

 1. To create an NDEF record, create a new instance of the [Tizen.Network.Nfc.NfcNdefRecord](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Nfc.NfcNdefRecord.html) class and give it the required values.

-    In the following example, a record is created with 3 bytes of binary data as a payload.
+    In the following example, a record is created with 3 bytes of binary data as a payload:

     ```csharp
     public static void AppendRecord_RETURN_VALUE()